Stack Organization in Computer Organization: Implementation, Types with Examples

 A stack can be implemented using two primary methods:

-- Array-Based Implementation: A stack is represented using an array of fixed size.
+Description: A stack is represented using an array of fixed size.
 The elements are added or removed from one end, known as the top.
-This method requires managing the stack's size and can be inefficient if the stack grows beyond the array's limit.

-- Linked List-Based Implementation: A stack is represented using a linked list where each node points to the next.
+Description: A stack is represented using a linked list where each node points to the next.
 The top element is easily accessed via the head node.
-This method allows dynamic memory allocation, overcoming the size limitation of arrays.

 Types of Stack Organization